 How much does a fully managed WordPress hosting cost?

-Nexcess offers four WordPress products at various price points.
+Nexcess offers multiple WordPress products at various price points.
 It all depends on what kind of plan you want:

-There are also more serious plans.
+There are also more serious plans for enterprises and ecommerce.
 You can get more detailed information on the WordPress product page on the Nexcess website.

 StoreBuilder is a modified WordPress/WooCommerce shell for creating an online store.
 What makes StoreBuilder different is how fast and easy you can create an online store.
 You will already be adding your first products in just a few minutes.